barchart/barchart-jenkins-tester/ecosystem/readme.md

 -------------------------------------------------------------------------------

 How do we update the minimal set of projects for a new release?
-For example, when updating `insect`, we only want to update `animal/bug` and `ecosystem` to use latest snapshots for specific projects.
+For example, when updating `insect`, we only want to update any downstream projects to avoid excessive releases.

 Possibility: new Maven Versions Plugin goal that takes an artifact ID, walks the dependency tree of the current project, and updates all dependency